Kvngjohn/TF/README.md

 3) The repository includes `.github/workflows/terraform.yml` which runs `plan` on push/PR and uploads the plan as an artifact.
 The `apply` job is protected by the `production` environment — it will wait for an approval before running.

-4) If you prefer using the SDK auth JSON, you can store the `AZURE_CREDENTIALS` (the sdk-auth JSON from `az ad sp create-for-rbac --sdk-auth`) as a single secret and use that with `azure/login` as well.

 Security reminder: Do not store TF state or raw secrets in the repository.
 Use the GitHub Secrets store for CI and consider a remote backend (Azure Storage) for state.